Hire Yocto Developer

-History of Internet of Things and Yocto Developers Are Involved Here
+History of the Internet of Things and Yocto Developers Evolution

 In 1999, Kevin Ashton coined the ‘Internet of Things’ phrase although it didn’t actualize for at least another decade whereby technology was able to match the vision.